christiebarron/aiTextDetector/planning.md

 - select relevant Kaggle datasets.
 See the "datasetsNotes.xlsx" file.

-- select relevant APIs to create machine-generated text
+- select relevant APIs or develop programs to create machine-generated text

     - ChatGPT and its analogues (e.g, GPT-3.5) are one great option

     - the [Babel](https://lesperelman.com/writing-assessment-robo-grading/babel-generator/) system will generate essays that are syntactically accurate but semantically nonsensical.
 If they have an API, this is another option.

     - Other options I'm haven't looked into yet (e.g., Microsoft's AI-bing, Google's Bard, etc.)

+    - Potential modalities of machine-generated text: 1) high-quality ChatGPT-like text; 2) real-word, syntactically correct, but gibberish content (i.e., Babel); 3) explicitives, threats, harassment/discrimination; 4)

 - Organize the data into a suitable database (maybe simple excel file, maybe more advanced SQL database)